JohnSell620/jMessage/README.md

 ```

 ## Development
-1. Clone the repository and import into eclipse.
+1. Clone the repository and import into eclipse IDE.
 2. Create the MySQL database with the following SQL code.
 ```
 CREATE DATABASE `jMessage` /*!40100 DEFAULT CHARACTER SET utf8 */;